James Patrick Shea: President of the University of Mary

 In December 2008, the University of Mary announced that Shea would succeed Sister Thomas Welder as the sixth president of the Bismarck university.
 Welder, who had been president of the institution since 1978, stepped down due to health issues.
-This appointment made Shea, then 34, the youngest college or university president in the United States.
-Shea oversaw the addition of the university's Rome study-abroad campus in 2010, as well as the $1.5 million donation of a new financial center for the university's business school and the inauguration of an interdisciplinary Catholic Studies program.
-In 2012 he announced a public-private partnership between the University of Mary and Arizona State University to bring University of Mary courses to Arizona, as the state has no Catholic colleges or universities.
-That same year, Benedict XVI named him a Chaplain of His Holiness with the title of "Monsignor".
+This appointment made Shea, then 33 (34 at the time of his inauguration on September 19, 2009), the youngest college or university president in the United States.
+Shea oversaw the addition of the university's Rome study-abroad campus in 2010 and the inauguration of an interdisciplinary Catholic Studies program.
+In 2012, he announced a public-private partnership between the University of Mary and Arizona State University to bring University of Mary courses to Arizona, as the state had no Catholic colleges or universities.
+That same year, Benedict XVI named him a Chaplain of His Holiness with the title of "Monsignor."

-Shea has spoken at Catholic conferences and other events, including the Fellowship of Catholic University Students' national SEEK conference in 2024, the 10th National Eucharistic Congress, and the National Catholic Prayer Breakfast in 2025.
-He serves on the board of directors of Saint John Vianney Seminary in Denver, the Northern Sun Intercollegiate Conference, and has served on the board of the Fellowship of Catholic University Students as well as the National Advisory Council to the United States Conference of Catholic Bishops.
+Shea has spoken at Catholic conferences and other events, including the national SEEK conferences of the Fellowship of Catholic University Students (FOCUS), the 10th National Eucharistic Congress, and the National Catholic Prayer Breakfast in 2025.
+He serves on the board of directors of Saint John Vianney Seminary in Denver, the Northern Sun Intercollegiate Conference of the NCAA, and has served as chairman of the Catholic Identity Committee for the Board of Directors of FOCUS as well as on the National Advisory Council to the United States Conference of Catholic Bishops.
+For the State of North Dakota, he has served on the Governor’s Commission on Education Improvement and the Attorney General’s Task Force on Human Trafficking.
 He is also a Knight Commander of the Order of the Holy Sepulchre, a knighthood of the Holy See.

+In 2022, the Becket Fund for Religious Liberty awarded the Canterbury Medal to Shea at a gala event in Miami, Florida, for his defense of medical conscience rights.
+In 2026, the Catholic University of America, his alma mater, conferred on him an honorary doctorate in theology and hosted him as the speaker for commencement.
+The university entitled his address, “Endurance vanquishes mediocrity.”